 The work in this class will be comprised of three projects, each culminating in a Long Composition (LC).
 To prepare you to compose each project's LC successfully, you will compose a Short Composition (SC) designed to help you understand the genre in which you'll be writing.
+Turn in all LC and SC in print AND via e-mail or Moodle.

-These major assignments will be supported with a number of activities, called Process Work (PW), which we will complete both in class and as homework (including fast writing, brainstorming, group work, drafts, peer review, workshops, research, etc.).
-At the end of each project, you will turn in a project packet that includes the final draft of your LC, your previously graded SC, all of your PW, and a letter of reflection in which you discuss your writing experience.
+These major assignments will be supported with a number of activities, called Process Work (PW), which we will complete both in class and as homework (including fast writing, brainstorming, group work, sketches, drafts, peer review, workshops, research, and more).
+At the end of each project, you will turn in a project packet that includes the final draft of your LC, your previously graded SC, all of your PW, and a letter of reflection in which you discuss your writing experience and address what revisions you would or would not make if you had more time.